pshdev0/dexode/README.md

 # Background

 As a user of many EVM compatible blockchains and DeFi web apps I understand how disorganised and confusing wallet transactions can seem.
 Users should be able to track and understand transactions, and make sure balances are up to date and accurate.
-Knowledge of coin and token prices at the time of each transaction ("pricestamps") is also required, and ultimately we may need to calculate profit, loss, and report capital gains and income taxes.
+Knowledge of coin and token prices at the transaction timestamp ("pricestamps") is also required.
+Ultimatly we may need to calculate profit, loss, and report capital gains and income taxes.

-Dexode was built as a tool to help achieve this.
+Dexode drives to build such a tool to achieve this.

 # Core Features